Middle-Grade-STEM/Python/README.md

 # Middle Grade Stem - Python ANSWER KEY

-## All the assignments and projectes required for our Python course
+## All the assignments and projects required for our Python course

 ### Included Files